 'Find out more about Martine on the One Dundee blog here:'

-Martine's teaching focuses on European history prior to 1800, particularly Great Britain and the Low Countries.
+Martine's teaching focuses on European and Global History prior to 1800.

 In 2015 she won a DUSA Student Led Teaching Award in the category Best Teacher for Assessment and Feedback.